vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/Deploy Multi-site Spring application using Tanzu Data on TAS.md

 - Region 1 is the cloud-native Spring application.
 - It is the main region where the applications and services exist.
 Also, the event streaming across various Tanzu Data Services happens from this region.
 - It performs operations like creating bank accounts and generating account IDs.
 It also lists all the accounts opened in a particular bank using the bank ID.
-- The application receives User/bank details, sends them to RabbitMQ servers for exchange and publishes them to Tanzu GemFire for cache management.
+- The application receives User/bank details, sends them to Tanzu RabbitMQ servers for exchange and publishes them to Tanzu GemFire for cache management.

 ### Region 2 (Passive Region)

 - Region 2 is the .NET Steeltoe application.
 - The passive region replicates the active region and is mainly used for achieving resiliency and data restoration.
-- RabbitMQ Servers (maintain stream of data in region 1), maintain global records for backup and recovery using Postgres.
+- Tanzu RabbitMQ Servers (maintain stream of data in region 1), maintain global records for backup and recovery using Postgres.

-## Tanzu Data Services
+## VMware Tanzu Data Services

 Tanzu Data Services provides robust disaster recovery (DR) solutions through several key features: